Updated: Jan 1

 I coach a lot of hikers and the path to prime hiking fitness is pretty predictable.
 I call the first phase of fitness Great Expectations.
 With the start of the new year, a lot of hikers find themselves in this phase right now.
 You're excited and full of adrenaline as you plan out your spring and summer adventures.
 Your New Year's resolutions have you bursting at the seams with energy and excitement.
 You're the rocket I speak about in my free training on How to Crush Your Hiking Goals in 2021.

-However, there's some common mistakes that will derail you from your grand plan.
-Since it is nearly the middle of January, you may have run up against them already.
-So, here's some tips on how to succeed as you start your fitness program.
+However, there's some common mistakes that will derail you from your grand plan - so much so that most people forget their resolutions by the end of January.
+Here's some tips on how to succeed as you start your fitness program.